 The High Density Planning Areas are located in the western area of the Specific Plan.
-These neighborhoods consist of three-story townhouse and courtvard style building connected by a network of pedestrian friendly streets. streets The distinguished by broad sidewalks lined with street trees and landscaped parkways.
+These neighborhoods consist of three-story townhouse and courtyard style building types connected by a network of pedestrian friendly streets.
+The streets are distinguished by broad sidewalks lined with street trees and landscaped parkways.
 These dwelling types either front onto a public street or are oriented around a landscaped courtyard.
 Parking is provided by traditional and tandem two-car garages accessed from an alley.